-When installing or updating an IBM product using Installation Manager, you will need to provide your IBM username and password.
+When installing or updating an IBM product using Installation Manager and the -repositories option points to an IBM HTTP url, you will need to provide your IBM username and password.
 One way to provide your username and password is by using the -prompt, which will prompt you to provide your username and password.
 These examples are based off of a Linux system.

 /opt/IBM/InstallationManager/eclipse/tools/imcl